montysecurity/linper/README.md

 #### stealth mode

-`-s, --stealth-mode various trivial modifications in an attempt to hide the backdoors from humans`
+`-s, --stealth-mode various trivial modifications to the install function in an attempt to hide the backdoors from humans`

 1. Makes the files related to installing services hidden by prepending a "."